 Chili is a hearty stew that can be easily made without the top 8 allergens as long as you take care to read labels for hidden ingredients in canned goods.
-It truly is a nutrient dense one-pot wonder that provides protein, vegetables, and lots of fiber!
+It truly is a nutritious and delicious one-pot wonder!

-Seasoned chili beans often have wheat in them so I tend to use plain kidney beans and add seasonings myself.
-That also works well for my kids because they can't handle a lot of heat and sometimes the chili beans are too spicy for them.
+Seasoned chili beans often have wheat in them so I use plain kidney beans and add seasonings myself.
+That also works well for my kids because they can't handle a lot of heat and sometimes the chili beans are too spicy for them anyway.

 - 1 pound lean ground beef

 - 1 stalk of celery chopped

 - 1 8 oz can tomato sauce +1 can water

 - 2 16 oz cans dark red kidney beans, drained

 - 1 15 oz can black beans, drained

 - In a stockpot, brown the hamburger on medium high heat.
 Drain fat.
 Add the onion, garlic and celery; cook until tender.
 Add salt and pepper and beef broth.
 Stir scraping the bottom of the pan to loosen all of the beef bits.
 Add the tomatoes with juice, tomato sauce and water, kidney beans, black beans, spices and bay leaf.
 Stir to combine all of the ingredients.
 Bring to a boil, reduce heat and simmer for at least one hour.
 Remove bay leaf.
 Serve with corn tortilla chips.